DEGAorg/midnight-dao-contract/marketplace-registry-cli/src/dao/README.md

 ## Contract Dependencies

-The DAO voting contract requires the token contract address during deployment.
+The DAO voting contract requires both token contract addresses during deployment.
 Typically, you would:

 1. Deploy the DAO shielded token contract
 2. Deploy the funding shield token contract
-3. Deploy the DAO voting contract with the DAO shielded token address
+3. Deploy the DAO voting contract with both the funding token address and the DAO vote token address

 ## Notes